netpanzer/netpanzer/README.md

     server.masterservers = "netpanzer.io"

-One we do our next official release, this will be done automatically and the newer version will be more accessible to you.
+One we release our next official version, this will be done automatically and the newer version will be more accessible to you.

 ### Latest Download